SinglaDikshit/tiny_tape_out/README.md

 ### **Project Goal:**
 To implement and fabricate a simple digital design to solidify my understanding of RTL-to-GDSII workflows and ASIC hardware design.

-> Example project: 4-bit counter, FSM, or a small ALU (you can specify your exact project here)

 ---

 ## 🚀 Getting Started with This Project